websioux/nxt-php-client/README.md

 $oResp = $oApp->getResponse();
 ```

-The class MyCNxt (in classes/mycnxt.php) is an example of a class extension which is used by
+The class *MyCNxt* (in classes/mycnxt.php) is an example of a class extension which is used by
-the command line utility but that you do not really need in your projects.
+the command line tool you do not really need in your projects.

 ## Set Up Command Line Utility: